enso-org/enso-archive/doc/design/runtime/unbounded-recursion.md

 The CPS-based approach is very much a trade-off.
 The code that is actually being executed is more complex, showing an order of magnitude slowdown in the cases where the execution profile fits into a single stack.
-However, once the input size grows to the point that additional stack segments are needed
+However, once the input size grows to the point that additional stack segments are needed, the execution performance is within spitting distance of the Haskell code.

 ### The CPS Transform
 While it is tempting to perform the CPS transform globally for the whole